cloud-66-internal/help.cloud66.com/_skycap/the-basics/formations-stencils-and-snapshots.md

 ## What is a Stencil?

 Stencils are version controlled configuration templates for Kubernetes.
-They are used together with Formations to provide a secure, easy and flexible way to generating Kubernetes configuration files based on your application requirements.
+They are used together with Formations to provide a secure, easy and flexible way of generating Kubernetes configuration files based on your application requirements.

 Stencils support a light-weight [templating language](/skycap/references/stencil_placeholders.html) that is very easy to use while deliberately lacking full scale control flows like programming languages or templating / scripting markup.